 Bonus: Organic Tallow along with Paleo Bone Broth

 When you take a jar from the fridge, you will see that the organic fat/tallow has risen to the top and is in a small hardened layer on top of the broth.
 Spoon this layer out and save in a separate container in the fridge.
 It can now be used to saute, brown or fry future dishes instead of using unhealthy vegetable oils or trans-fat ladened shortening.
 Think of using it when you want to add a savory taste to dishes and use in place of olive or coconut oil.
-You can be proud of yourself for not only having made delicious paleo bone broth, which can be sipped plain or used as a base for other recipes, but you also just saved money making your own organic tallow!
+You can be proud of yourself for not only having made delicious Paleo Bone Broth, which can be sipped plain or used as a base for other recipes, but you also just saved money, by making your own organic tallow!